raspberrypilearning/dress-for-the-weather/worksheet2.md

 	def get_arrival():
 	```

-1. Now you can use the `datetime` method you imported to get the current date and time:
+2. Now you can use the `datetime` method you imported to get the current date and time:

 	```python
 	def get_arrival():
 		today = datetime.now()
 	```

-1. To have the user choose a date, you need to give them a range of dates to choose from.
-As this is a 5-day forecast, it will range from the date today up to the date in 4 days' time.
-To get the date in 4 days' time, you can use the `timedelta` method:
+3. To have the user choose a date, you need to give them a range of dates to choose from.
+As this is a five-day forecast, it will range from the date today up to the date in four days' time.
+To get the date in four days' time you can use the `timedelta` method:

 	```python
 		max_day = today + timedelta(days = 4)
 	```

-1. Next, you need to find out when the user plans on arriving at their destination, and give them a choice of dates.
+4. Next, you need to find out when the user plans on arriving at their destination, and give them a choice of dates.
 The `strftime` method will let you print out specific dates in a month:

 	```python
 		print('What day of the month do you plan to arrive at your destination?')